Updated:

 Literature Review

-Evaluation of literature
+Evaluation of Literature

 The factors that affect students’ academic performance in higher education institutions are well-studied.
 Sibanda, Iwu, and Benedict conducted quantitative research to identify the factors that predetermine the high performance of students in a South African university [3].
 The study was conducted using a sample of 94 second-year students studying entrepreneurship, among which 19 participants represented cultural minorities.
-The top five factors that predetermined academic success are attending lectures, completing all the assignments, commitment, dedication, self-motivation, and self-confidence [3].
+The top five factors that predetermine academic success are attending lectures, completing all the assignments, commitment, dedication, self-motivation, and self-confidence [3].

-At the same time, noisy lecture environment, not finishing the assignments, insufficient effort, lack of communication between students and lecturer, and not attending lectures and seminars are associated with poor academic performance [3].
+At the same time, noisy lecture environments, not finishing the assignments, insufficient effort, lack of communication between students and lecturer, and not attending lectures and seminars are associated with poor academic performance [3].
 The authors declare that the findings are consistent with other studies, and the research contributes to the current body of knowledge by confirming the results with rigorous quantitative methods [3].
 However, the sample size is limited to less than a hundred students from one university, which limits the generalizability of the study.
 Therefore, further research is needed to confirm the results.

-Managerial practices are also believed to be vital for improving learner outcomes in education institutions.
+Managerial practices are also believed to be vital for improving learner outcomes in educational institutions.
 Di Liberto, Schivardi, and Sulis conducted a fundamental assessment of the effect of management methods in educational facilities in several European countries using the World Management Survey [4].
 The results reveal that student performance is positively correlated with the principal’s administrative capabilities [4].

 In other words, when designing interventions aimed at improving the performance of students, it is vital to consider the principal’s qualifications.
 The study is characterized by high validity and reliability of results due to numerous robustness checks.
 The findings significantly contribute to the current body of knowledge due to high generalizability.
 However, while the results of this research are important, their applicability for the present paper is limited.